Gluten-Free Michigan Potato Brownies

 - Roughly chop the almonds and pecans.

-- Add the nuts, mashed potatoes, cornstarch, cocoa powder and salt.
+- Add the nuts, mashed potato flesh, cornstarch, cocoa powder, and salt.
 Stir until well combined.

 - Pour the brownie batter into the prepared baking pan.